Larger Is Not Always Better: Exploring Small Open-source Language Models in Logging Statement Generation: Experimental Design

 \subsubsection{Pre-processing and dataset construction.}

-To align with the research objectives of this study and accommodate the requirements of certain baseline models, we performed several adjustments to the original dataset.
-Firstly, recognizing that some baseline models have an input token limit, we filtered out data instances where the input code exceeded 512 tokens.
+To construct the primary dataset used for our main experiments (RQ1-RQ3, RQ4.1), we performed several pre-processing steps on the original AL-Bench dataset.
+Firstly, to ensure a fair comparison and accommodate the input constraints of certain baseline models, we established a maximum input length of 512 tokens.
+Data instances with code snippets exceeding this threshold were set aside for a separate analysis.
 Secondly, the original construction of AL-Bench could generate multiple data points from a single Java function if it contained multiple logging statements, with each data point representing one specific automated logging case.
 To prevent potential data leakage, where highly similar code snippets from the same source file might inadvertently appear across different dataset splits (e.g., fine-tuning and testing), we implemented a file-level splitting strategy.
 This approach ensures that all data instances originating from the same Java file are strictly allocated to only one of the fine-tuning, validation, or test sets.
 After applying these pre-processing steps, we obtained a final dataset comprising 33,224 instances.
 We then partitioned this dataset into fine-tuning, validation, and test sets, targeting an 8:1:1 ratio.
 Because our file-level splitting strategy required keeping all instances from a single file within the same set, the resulting distribution was approximate.
 The final fine-tuning set contains 26,713 instances, the validation set contains 3,508 instances, and the test set contains 3,003 instances.

+In addition, to specifically investigate the impact of code length in RQ4.2, we utilized the previously set-aside longer code snippets to construct a specialized test set.
+This test set is also going through the above pre-processing steps.
+The detailed motivation and use of this set are further elaborated in the approach part of RQ4.2.